opensagres/xdocreport/README.md

 Please read [Getting Started](https://github.com/opensagres/xdocreport/wiki/Getting-Started)

+# Samples & Demo

+You can test our online demo :

+ * http://mytomcatapp-opensagres.rhcloud.com/demo-webapp/ a Web Application which uses XDocReport to generate report.
+ * http://mytomcatapp-opensagres.rhcloud.com/rest-service-reporting/ a Web Application which uses REST Service to generate report.
+ * http://mytomcatapp-opensagres.rhcloud.com/rest-service-converter/ a Web Application which uses REST Service to convert docx, odt to pdf, xhtml.

+You can find source code of thoses demo at https://github.com/opensagres/xdocreport.samples

 # License

 XDocReport code is license under *MIT license* but the samples are licensed under *LGPL license*, this is why.